There are no goodbyes for us. Wherever you are, you will always be in my heart. – Mahatma Gandhi

 Don’t Grieve Alone

-There will be moments when you will need that personal space to grieve alone, however on the most part connect with other people, talk about your feelings and grieve together.
+There will be moments when you will need that personal space to grieve alone, however, for the most part, connect with other people, talk about your feelings and grieve together.
 Being with other people will help you gain unique insights and perspectives that you wouldn’t have been able to come up with on your own.
 Other people can also help provide you with solutions, answers, and the support you need to work through difficult emotional experiences.
 Use these people.
 They are there for you, and you are also there for them.
 Therefore if you cannot connect with others for your own sake, then certainly connect with others for their sake.

 Spend Time Traveling